 If you have signs of jaundice, seek medical advice.

 Symptoms of jaundice

 As well as the classic yellow tinge to the skin and whites of the eyes, someone with jaundice may also have yellowing of mucous membranes in the mouth and nose.

 Stools (faeces or poo) can be pale in colour and urine dark in colour.

-Some underlying conditions, which lead to jaundice, may feel like flu, and may also result in fever, chills, stomach pain, itching or weight-loss or be without an explanation such as a diet.
+Some underlying conditions, which lead to jaundice, may feel like flu, and may also result in fever, chills, stomach pain, itching, or weight-loss,

 Causes of jaundice